 Our fee for breast Thermography is $300.00.
-Approximately two weeks after the study the patient will receive a packet.
+Within two weeks after the study, the patient will receive a packet.
 The packet will include two sets of nine images each, one set in color and one set in black and white.
 A comprehensive report by Dr. Getson and a universal claim form will also be included.
 A copy of the report is provided to the clinician(s) of your choice.
-When applicable, a phone conference with Dr. Getson is provided at no additional cost.
+When applicable, a fifteen-minute phone conference with Dr. Getson is provided at no additional cost.

 The cost for a thyroid/dental thermogram is $125.00.
-This study consists of nine images which are a mixture of color and black and white images, Dr. Getson’s report, a universal claim form and when necessary a follow-up phone conference with Dr. Getson.
+This study consists of nine images which are a mixture of color and black and white images, Dr. Getson’s report, a universal claim form and when necessary a follow-up 15-minute phone conference with Dr. Getson is included.
 A copy of the report is provided to the clinician(s) of your choice.

 The cost of a neuromuscular thermogram depends upon the complexity of the study.
+Neuromuscular Thermograms are recommended for individuals suspected of having or diagnosed with Reflex Sympathetic Dystrophy/Complex Regional Pain Syndrome, Fibromyalgia, or any other undiagnosed neuromuscular condition.
 Please call the office for more information regarding this study.

 - 6. Is Thermography Covered by Insurance?

 Payment is required at the time of service.
-For reimbursement purposes, each patient is provided with a universal claim form which includes CPT and ICD-9 codes for them to submit to insurer for reimbursement.
-In the case of breast thermography we have found that the insurers are more likely to reimburse individuals with dense breasts, scarring from prior surgery, history of breast disease be it themselves or a family member (particularly in women under 40 years of age), breast implants, neuropathic pain and in women with inconclusive anatomic studies.
-In these instances a physician’s prescription may be helpful in facilitating reimbursement.
+For reimbursement purposes, each patient is provided with a universal claim form which includes CPT and ICD-10 codes for them to submit to insurer for reimbursement.
+This claim form will arrive in the mail along with the patient’s results within two weeks of the date of their thermogram.
+In the case of breast thermography, we have found that the insurers are more likely to reimburse individuals with dense breasts, scarring from prior surgery, history of breast disease – be it themselves or a family member (particularly in women under 40 years of age) – breast implants, neuropathic pain and for women with inconclusive anatomic studies.
+In these instances, a physician’s prescription may be helpful in facilitating reimbursement but is not necessary.

 - 7. My Doctor Doesn’t Know Much About Thermography